bernovie/bernovie.github.io/about.md

 permalink: /about/
 ---

-I am a UT Austin Computer Science student and this is a website where I post some tutorials on Javascript, C++, Java and programming in general.
+This is a blog were I post random stuff that I consider interesting in the world of programming and math.
+Everynow and then you'll also have to tolerate posts were I post my opinion.